 Production application support and change request management.
 10%

-Hence, we require the services of (Employee Name) whose designation is a Consultant with Wipro Limited.
+Hence, we require the services of (Employee Name) whose designation is a (LCA Job Title) with Wipro Limited.
 (Employee Name) will be completely governed and supervised by Wipro Limited, who will be responsible for paying, hiring, firing, supervising and controlling the work of the associate.
-(Employee Name) will receive all instructions and directions from Wipro Limited, US reporting manager (US Reporting Manager details with contacts).
+(Employee Name) will receive all instructions and directions from Wipro Limited, US reporting manager <<Mr/Ms.Name>>, <<Designation>>, <<Contact details>> .

 Should you have any questions or require additional information, please do not hesitate to contact the undersigned.